Read all about us!POST EASTER SKITTLES EVENING

 Planning is well under way for the next choir trip.
 We last travelled to mainland Europe in 2016, when we sang in Paris.
 There is a News item below.
 Our next trip will be to Brussels in May 2018, when we expect to perform in Brussels Cathedral, with a second venue yet to be chosen.
 This is a relatively easy journey and is proving very attractive to our members

-On March 25 Arundel Cathedral will echo with a Mass and Missa Brevis (short Mass).
+On March 25 Arundel Cathedral echoed with a Mass and Missa Brevis (short Mass).
 Not unusual at this time of year.
-But these are Masses with a difference.
+But these were Masses with a difference.
 The traditional words have been re-set to music with a jazz rhythm by a living British composer, Will Todd.
-With a soprano soloist soaring up above the staves and accompanied by the composer and his big band, this performance of Mass in Blue and Jazz Missa Brevis will be an event to remember.
+With a soprano soloist soaring up above the staves and accompanied by the composer and his big band, this performance of Mass in Blue and Jazz Missa Brevis was an event to remember.
 Jim Hurdwell writes in the Gazette and Herald 'Congratulations to the Chorale for their enterprise in bringing Will Todd and his music to Arundel – it was a revelation which will, hopefully, be repeated!'
 For the full review click here, and see our Facebook page for a selection of pictures.

 At our concert in Arundel Cathedral in November 2016 we asked audience members to complete a brief questionnaire

 about our venues and music choices.
 Our thanks to the 120 people who completed and returned the questionnaires.

 The results will help us to provide the concerts that you will enjoy.
 Choir members can see a summary of the responses